EdgarQuinones/NCAE-Cyber-Games/README.md

 ### Event Log
 https://docs.google.com/document/d/1AHGkuw0N9yf51DdcZ6Qse8eiRjUeboFm8xxHkPv_0bM/edit?usp=sharing
 ## Skill Gained and Knowledge Earned
 We learned a multitude of topics from this competition.
 Whether or not we won did not matter as we gained the most from all the studying and preparing we did for the event.
-Below is some of the skills we gained from the NCAE Cyber Games:
+Below are some of the skills we gained from the NCAE Cyber Games:
 - **Incident Response**: How to quickly and effectively respond to security incidents and breaches.
 - **Network Security**: Skills related to securing a network, including understanding firewalls, intrusion detection systems (IDS), and intrusion prevention systems (IPS).
 - **System Hardening**: Techniques for securing operating systems and applications to reduce vulnerabilities.